News

 Overview

-This seminar introduces current research challenges at the intersection of machine learning and computer security.
-Students work in small teams on hands-on problems, gaining experience with research methods and learning how to identify and apply relevant ideas from the literature.
-Over the course of the semester, students tackle six challenges covering attacks and defenses against machine learning systems, as well as the use of learning-based techniques for practical computer security tasks.
+This seminar looks at current research problems at the intersection of machine learning and computer security.
+Students work in small teams on hands-on challenges, gaining experience with research methods and learning how to identify and apply relevant ideas from the literature.
+Over the course of the semester, students will tackle six challenges covering attacks and defenses against machine learning systems, as well as the use of learning-based techniques for practical computer security tasks.

 | Instructor | Thorsten Eisenhofer (email) |